Skip to content

 When assessing the data, you should validate the correctness of suggested duplicates and whether additional steps are needed - for example, get an expert opinion or request further information.

-2. Analyze and Prioritize
+2. Analyze and prioritize

 Once the input data is validated, the next step is to identify the material dependencies.
 Identified duplicates could already be in use in your ERP - for example, there could be an open purchase order or available stock.
 These follow-up documents and inventories have to be identified and mapped in the system to ensure the complete picture is taken into account prior to taking the next steps.